Patrick753951/Lab3_CS2263_SM2019/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-LinkedList implementation is incomplete >
+Makefile implementation is incomplete >
-Missing the code for the functions pop, push, newNode and deleteNode.
+There is nothing in the Makefile!